Patient Privacy

 Visitor Privacy

 Readers who visit the site also have a right to privacy.
 Your IP addresses will not be published or shared.
 Those who leave comments or use the contact form to contact me do not need to worry about receiving SPAM as a result of entering their address into the form.
 Email addresses are kept confidential and will not be sold or given away.
-Please do not put your email address in the comment field unless you don’t mind your email address visible to the public.
+If you are leaving a comment on the blog, please note that comments on this blog are managed by DISQUS.
+For privacy information regarding DISQUS, please see their website.